Darrell Fitton

-Biography
+Career

 Fitton loaned equipment to Autechre in their early days and his first noteworthy involvement with electronic music was as assistant on their debut album Incunabula.
 His own first electronic music release came in 1994, on Warp's Artificial Intelligence II compilation.
 In 1995 he returned with the now more familiar Bola moniker, releasing the 1 12" on Skam Records.
 In 1996, he recorded the album Plink with Dennis Bourne and Wayne Edwards as Brahma.
 However, Fitton left the band to pursue his career as Bola.
-He and Dennis would later collaborate again on the tracks "Mauver" and "Pae Paoe".
-The debut album as Bola, Soup, came in 1998 and was described as "an impressive synthesis of the machine-beat ambiance (sic) of post-techno with warm, wistful analog soul".
-A rare set of 3 EPs called Shapes was released in 2000, pressed at only 300 copies; in September 2006, it was remastered and reissued in greater numbers by Skam, adding three bonus tracks.
+He and Bourne would later collaborate again on the tracks "Mauver" and "Pae Paoe".
+The debut album as Bola, Soup, came in 1998 and was described by Vladimir Bogdanov in the All Music Guide to Electronica as "an impressive synthesis of the machine-beat ambiance (sic) of post-techno with warm, wistful analog soul".
+A set of three EPs called Shapes was released in 2000, limited to 300 copies; in September 2006, it was remastered and reissued in greater numbers by Skam, adding three bonus tracks.

 On 2 January 2013, Fitton addressed the rumours of his retirement, stating "I figure 5 years of relative inactivity is an adequate musical absence.
 New music will be produced and released this year."

-The latest Bola album, D.E.G. - short for Darrell Earnest is Gone - was issued in 2017.
-There have been occasional live performances, the most recent of which was in December 2012 at Adapter's Vertigo IV in Eindhoven.
+Bola album, D.E.G.—short for Darrell Earnest is Gone—was issued in 2017.
+There have been occasional live performances, including one in December 2012 at Adapter's Vertigo IV in Eindhoven.

 Albums released as Bola are generally titled in a way that forms a play on words with Bola, e.g. Soup (Bowl of Soup), Mauver (Bowl 'em over), Fyuti (Footballer), Gnayse (Bolognaise), Kroungrine (Crown Green Bowler), D.E.G.
 (Boiled Egg).

-In 2017, Darrell Fitton was interviewed by the Data.Wave webzine.